Sweetyamnesia/BrainBoostVR/portfolio-project/Technical_documentation.md

 ## 6️⃣ VR UI Components

-Provides an overview of the VR interface elements, showing how users interact with the system during exercises.

 | UI Component    | Description                     | Interactions                         |
 |-----------------|---------------------------------|-------------------------------------|
 | **Main Menu**   | Central hub for navigation.     | Start exercise, view tutorial, quit. |